c6o/sample-project/README.md

 # Sample Kubernetes Project

-This is a sample Kubernetes Project.
-The purpose of this project is to learn CodeZero and how various features help you greatly accelerate and enhance your Kubernetes development experience
+This project is here to help you explore and learn CodeZero and how various features can help greatly accelerate and enhance the Kubernetes development experience

 This project may not contain all possible Kubernetes scenarios and may not illustrate all CodeZero features.
 If there is anything not covered in these samples, please feel free to submit a pull request and reach out to us on our [discussion forums](https://github.com/c6o/roadmap/discussions).
 We welcome new feature requests!

-While the project is written in NodeJS, CodeZero and Kubernetes are language agnostic.
+While the services in this project are written in NodeJS, CodeZero and Kubernetes are language agnostic.
 We chose JavaScript given its familiarity among a wide range of developers.

 ## Architecture